Last Updated on 25th August 2021 by Ajmer Singh

 eCommerce, Publisher & Conversions are premium options for which you have to pay.
 So leave this for now.

-Here you can give user role permissions to see reports, to save settings and to exclude from tracking.
+Here you can give user role permissions to see reports, save settings, and exclude them from tracking.

 Enable or disable the dashboard widget and reports.